“I have no clue what I’m doing… but I know exactly what I want to build.”If that sounds like you, you’re in the right place.

 - Build layouts, flows, and logic without connecting a database

-- Back-to-Front:
+- Back-to-front:

-- Connect Supabase from Day 1
+- Connect Lovable Cloud or Supabase from Day 1

 - Build and test each feature one by one